 Are there any last points you want to add for aspiring female leaders?

 One common theme I’ve noticed is that many of our talented female employees don’t recognise their own potential and end up holding themselves back.
 One piece of advice is to be confident, take that risk and go for it.
 The other thing I have learnt is that people are generous with their time, so don’t hesitate to ask for help.
-Every leader has received help from others at some point, so it’s likely that they’d be willing to do the same for you.Posted over 2 years ago
+Every leader has received help from others at some point, so it’s likely that they’d be willing to do the same for you.Posted almost 4 years ago